N-Body Simulations of Collective Effects in Spiral and Barred Galaxies

-This may be related to the emergence of different kinds of local instabilities in the different particle runs (a small knot of globular-cluster-like morphology can be seen in the outer disk of the second and third frame of Fig.~\ref{fg:Fig2}).
-This kind of cluster-forming activity in association with density wave modal activity may be a reflection of the actual process happening in physical galaxies.
-By step 32000 (not shown in Fig~\ref{fg:Fig2}), the 20 million particle run has developed two prominent dumb-bell like structures at the end of the massive bar which might account for the increased mass inflow for this run.

-In Fig.~\ref{fg:Fig5}, the m=2 power spectrum together with the $\Omega$, $\Omega \pm \kappa/2$ curves are presented for two runs with two different numbers of particles.
-These contour plots clearly show a single dominant mode throughout the time interval of the runs.
-These are the cleanest power spectra (albeit obtained using potential m=2 components rather than the more conventional surface density) yet observed for this particular mode, compared to those runs with larger softening and smaller number of particles (note that due to higher temporal resolution by a factor of 4 compared to that used in Zhang 1998, the power spectrum should be multiplied by by the same factor of 4 to compare with older results.
-After taking this into account, the pattern speed still appears to be slightly higher than before -- even the 40 million run appears to have a slightly higher pattern speed than the 20 million particle run).
+This saturation of the mass flow rate at a specific level of particle number matched to the decrease of softening length is reassuring since we expect the collective effects to be relatively independent of particle number once the excess relaxation effect is held under control by the use of sufficient number of simulation particles.